rootless-containers/slirp4netns/slirp4netns.1.md

 enter the user namespace and create a new mount namespace where only /etc and /run are mounted from the host.

+Requires **/etc/resolv.conf** not to be a symlink to a file outside /etc and /run.

 When running as the root, the process does not enter the user namespace but all the capabilities except `CAP_NET_BIND_SERVICE` are dropped.